Michael-J-Scofield/discord-anti-spam/README.md

   warningMessage: "stop spamming or I'll whack your head off.", // Warning message send to the user indicating they are going to fast.
   banMessage: "has been banned for spamming, anyone else?", // Ban message, always tags the banned user in front of it.
   maxDuplicatesWarning: 7,// Maximum amount of duplicate messages a user can send in a timespan before getting warned
-  maxDuplicatesBan: 10 // Maximum amount of duplicate messages a user can send in a timespan before getting banned });
+  maxDuplicatesBan: 10, // Maximum amount of duplicate messages a user can send in a timespan before getting banned
+  deleteMessagesAfterBanForPastDays: 7 // Delete the spammed messages after banning for the past x days.
+});

 ```